 Can hospital bills ruin my credit?

 Unpaid hospital bills can damage your credit score.
 They remain on your credit report for years and can impact your ability to make large purchases where a loan of some type is required.
+If you want to see how hospital bills have impacted your credit score, get a free copy of your credit report today.

 Is medical debt consolidation right for me?